-The preparation of the Consolidated Statement of Financial Condition in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the Consolidated Statement of Financial Condition.
+The preparation of the Consolidated Statement of Financial Condition in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect reported amounts and related disclosures.
+Specific areas, among others, requiring the application of management's estimates and judgment pertain to certain fair value measurements, valuation of current and deferred income taxes and provisions for losses that may arise from litigation and regulatory proceedings.
 Actual results could differ from those estimates.